VenulaJ/Date-File-Hierarchy-Tool/InitialDesign.md

 '''
 retrieve current date/time
+initialize window with default size and color gui window contains 2 browse buttons with text boxes for directory navigation one for original directory one for new directory below is a text box where the user inputs the name of the master file

+a "next" button is added at the bottom right corner on the next page, change next to "start" (show the user the details of the operation, directories, folder name. add a back button so the user can navigate back to the configuration menu

 get user input for directories where the files we need to organize are stored (directory x), where we will store the new folder/file heiarchy (directory y), and the name of the Master folder we will create in the new directory